ctidigital/magento-configurator/readme.md

 Please use our sample file as an example.

 #### Limitations
-- Can not create new attribute group names.
+- Cannot create new attribute group names.
-- Can not move attributes between attribute groups.
+- Cannot move attributes between attribute groups.
-- Can not remove attributes from attribute sets.
+- Cannot remove existing attributes from attribute sets.

 ## Development